Government must work with cider industry, writes Paul Bartlett

 As well as appreciating the innovation of cider makers, Scottish consumers also tend to value the heritage and provenance of cider.

-These are encouraging signs for publicans who are considering their cider offer.
+[pullquote_right]Scotland has long been a key market for the cider category.[/pullquote_right] These are encouraging signs for publicans who are considering their cider offer.

 The evidence suggests that stocking more than one draught cider and a range of packaged ciders builds incremental sales, so we would encourage all publicans to think about expanding their range.